medusajs/medusa/www/apps/docs/content/plugins/analytics/segment.md

 :::info

-Services can be resolved and used in Subscribers, endpoints, and other Services.
+Services can be resolved and used in Subscribers, API Routes, and other Services.
 Learn [how to resolve services in the Services documentation](../../development/services/create-service.mdx#using-your-custom-service).

 :::